 Brothers and sisters, please understand that I am one who preaches emphatically a more manageable, more realistic expectation of what our bishops and other leaders can do… And because I am adamant about spouses and children deserving sacred, committed time with a husband and father, nine times out of ten I would have been right alongside that wife telling her husband not to answer that telephone.

-We should strive to follow the example of Moroni.
-It probably would have been easy for him to say, "I have spent 4 years preparing the land with all manner of fortifications.
-We are very prepared for this battle and stand to lose so much.
+It's on us to choose to prioritize what matters most.
+It's up to us to follow the example of Moroni and sacrifice what's good for what's best.
+It probably would have been easy for Moroni to say, "I have spent four years preparing the land with all manner of fortifications.
+We are very prepared for this battle and we stand to lose so much.
 I don't have time to deal with the political unrest in Zarahemla right now.
 The Lamanites are here.
 We'll just have to settle this after the war."

 But he didn't.
 He chose the harder path and made the difficult sacrifice so that his Nephite family could stand united against the enemy.
 I hope we can do the same.

 NOTE: I originally wrote this years ago but felt impressed to share this message with my elders' quorum today so I dusted it off for a re-post.